 This installation of helical piers required many steps outside and above the normal process.
 In terms of depth, excavation is required to be as deep as the footing in order to secure a steel bracket to the foundation at each pier location.
 In terms of width, typical install only requires holes to be excavated at each bracket and anchor location.
 For this project, we had to work around the existing wall anchors.
 This required the entire front to be excavated to allow install access and to reduce the soil load.

 Before excavating the entire front wall, several preliminary steps were required.
 The front porch needed to be completely removed.
 In doing so, the front porch overhang needed to be braced for the entire project.
 Brick on the front of the house also needed to be removed (the brick was reinstalled after project completion).

 After pre-construction steps were completed and excavation requirements were met, we were then able to install and secure eleven (11) AB Chance brackets to the foundation at each pier location.

 The next step was to install the new helical piers into the ground below each bracket.
 Each lead helix rod was installed by rotating the anchor into the ground as extensions were added until the proper depth was reached.
 The anchors were attached to each bracket and the weight of the house was successfully transferred to the anchors.
 This stabilized and lifted the front wall approximately 2-and-a-half inches.

-When the lift process was completed, elevations were checked and the entire first floor was all within a half-inch of being completely level and back to normal.
+When the lifting process was completed, elevations were checked and the entire first floor was all within a half-inch of being completely level and back to normal.
 This lifting drastically improved the issues and damage that was noticed upstairs.
-We were able to solve several problems, including: drywall cracks were closed and sealed; all doors now worked properly (including the front door that was stuck and completely unable to be used); and there floors no longer sloped.
+We were able to solve several problems, including drywall cracks, were closed and sealed; all doors now worked properly (including the front door that was stuck and completely unable to be used), and their floors no longer sloped.